Mississippi

 Collaboration Nation Banner

 Mississippi’s Schulz XP is part of one of the biggest science experiments ever undertaken: the international ITER project.
 Schulz’s piping will help cool the fusion reactor and joins the more than 20 miles of pipeline needed for the project.
-Another key ORNL partner is Mississippi State University where students and faculty are contributing to understanding the stability of the national grid and building energy infrastructure resilience.

 Value of contracts awarded $402K